Software tool-set for automated quantum system identification and device bring up: Model Learning

 To start the Model Learning process, an object of the relevant class is instantiated with the parameters defined in the previous code snippet, followed by invoking the canonical \texttt{run()} function on this object.

 An interesting aspect to note here is the choice of the \texttt{cma\_pre\_lbfgs} algorithm for optimization.
 This algorithm is a mix of gradient-free (blackbox) global optimization and gradient-based local optimization.
 The CMA-ES undertakes a global optimization run and once it is approximately close to the global minima region, it switches over to a gradient based L-BFGS run to identify the final minima.
-This switching is controlled by the two \texttt{stop\_at\_*} criteria as shown in the code snippet.
-The \texttt{stop\_at\_convergence} will switch to L-BFGS if the CMA-ES cloud has shrunk for this many number of generations while the \texttt{stop\_at\_sigma} does the same if the cloud has shrunk to this standard deviation.
-This is largely heuristics based and we do not yet have a clear explanation to predict the optimal stage for this switch from gradient-free to gradient-based optimization.